xlxlxlx/ARGem/README.md

   `./runscheduler.sh sample_metadata_upload_2.xlsx myProject myUser metacompare`
 - The pipeline will either start immediately (if no other projects in the queue) or be added to the queue
 - Once a project is done processing, find the project under /userprojects/.
 The results of each stage should be in their subdirectories.

+# Optional configurations on the pipeline

+Two databases can be added to the shortread matching step.
+ - DeepARG (an ARG reference database): https://doi.org/10.1186/s40168-018-0401-z
+ - GreenGenes (a 16S rRNA gene database): https://greengenes.secondgenome.com/
+The database files can be put under:
+ - driver_readmatching/diamond-annotation/bin/deeparg （for DeepARG database)
+ - driver_readmatching/diamond-annotation/bin/gg13 （for GreenGenes database)

+If the paths to the tools (SRA Toolkit, BLAST, and DIAMOND) need to be changed, change the corresponding variables in:
+ - driver_retrieval/sra_retriever.py
+ - driver_assembly/megahit_driver.py
+ - driver_annotation/blast_driver.py
+ - driver_annotation/diamond_driver.py
+ - driver_annotation/annotation_driver.py

+The configurations of the short read matching step can be changed according to the README in `driver_readmatching/diamond-annotation/`

 ## Files and folders